sromku/adb-export/README.md

 ## Important things to know

 - Any commas in imported values are replaced to " " (space) char, since they don't play well in CSV format.
-You can configure it by changing `REPLACE_VALUE_COMMAS_TO` variable in the script
+You can configure it by changing `REPLACE_VALUE_COMMAS_TO` variable in the script.
-- The output of the same android content provider on different devices can has different columns, thus the parsing steps try to understand what is the column and what is the value.
+- The table schema of the same android content provider on different devices can be different, thus the parsing steps try to understand what is the column and what is the value.
 - This is the first version, and if you find bad parsing outputs, please open an issue.
 - Use it only for good purposes!